-The gender quota is particularly well-suited to analyze the broader question of whether investors dislike governmental legislation of non-economic values.
+The gender quota is particularly well-suited to analyze the broader question of whether investors dislike government interventions.
 First, a significant amount of uncertainty related to the law's introduction needs to be resolved at a clearly defined announcement date.
 Second, the law must only affect a subset of companies within a country, so that there is a natural and homogenous control group to which treated firms can be compared to.
 Both these requirements are fulfilled by the California board gender quota, but not by the Norwegian quota for instance (e.g., Ferreira, 2015).
 Moreover, treatment status needs to be observable.
-While this clearly applies to a board gender quota, (pre-treatment) compliance of corporations, and thus the laws' effect on corporations, is not observable for most other non-economic laws.
+While this clearly applies to a board gender quota, (pre-treatment) compliance of corporations, and thus the laws' effect on corporations, is not observable for most other stakeholder-oriented regulation.
 For instance, the environmental pollution of corporations is not reported in a standardized manner across corporations and thus not easily observable.
-Fourth, to be able to empirically distinguish between an anticipation of the adoption of the same law in other states versus an anticipation of non-economic laws more generally, the (anticipated) law needs to be relatively similar across states.
+Fourth, to be able to empirically distinguish between an anticipation of the adoption of the same law in other states versus an anticipation of stakeholder-friendly laws more generally, the (anticipated) law needs to be relatively similar across states.
 This applies to the California board quota as board quotas discussed in other states are very similar to the California law and even board gender quotas across countries tend to have very similar requirements on gender representation in the board.

-To empirically test whether a distaste of non-economic value legislation is driving the large and negative announcement returns, we check whether our results are stronger for firms that are more sensitive to policy uncertainty.
+To test our conjecture that a distaste of government intervention in the form of a gender quota is driving the large and negative announcement returns, we check whether our results are stronger for firms that are more sensitive to policy uncertainty.
 There are several papers showing that the uncertainty associated with possible changes in government policy has negative implications for firm values (e.g., Pástor and Veronesi (2012; 2013); Brogaard and Detzel (2015); Kelly, Pástor, and Veronesi (2016); Koijen, Philipson, and Uhlig (2016); Brogaard, Dai, Ngo, and Zhang (2020)).
-If the introduction of a gender quota increases shareholders' uncertainty about the legislation of further non-economic values, firms with higher sensitivity to policy uncertainty should react more strongly to the adoption of the gender quota.
+If the introduction of a gender quota increases shareholders' uncertainty about government interventions, firms with higher sensitivity to policy uncertainty should react more strongly to the adoption of the gender quota.

 We use the Economic Policy Uncertainty (EPU) index of Baker, Bloom, and Davis (2016) to compute a firm-level measure of sensitivity to the firm's regulatory environment, which we then interact with the California headquarter dummy.
-While our sample firms in the high and low sensitivity groups do not differ with respect to female board representation, we find that California firms with higher sensitivity to economic policy uncertainty react more strongly to the introduction of the gender quota than firms with lower sensitivity to policy uncertainty.
+While our sample firms in the high and low sensitivity groups do not differ with respect to female board representation, we find that California firms with higher sensitivity to economic policy uncertainty react more strongly to the introduction of the gender quota than California firms with lower sensitivity to policy uncertainty.
 This result holds after we control for frictions in the director labor market.